ADHD Coaching Through Access to Work: An Honest Guide

 • Years of practice specifically in ADHD and AuDHD coaching.
 Not just “coaching”.
 ADHD and AuDHD are specialisms.
 Generalist life coaches, even highly experienced ones, often miss the specific patterns these neurotypes create.

 • Specialist ADHD and AuDHD training.
-Reputable ICF-accredited training organisations include CALC (the iACT ADHD Coach training), ADD Coach Academy, Gold Mind Academy, and Neurodiversity Training Academy.
-These are deep, structured ADHD-specific qualifications, not weekend introductions.
+Reputable ICF-accredited training organisations include iACT (where I trained), ADD Coach Academy, Gold Mind Academy, and Neurodiversity Training Academy.
+These are deep, structured ADHD-specific qualifications, not weekend introductions or 6-week courses.

 • Lived experience of ADHD or AuDHD, where possible.
 Not essential, but it changes the texture of the work.
 A coach who shares the neurotype knows, from the inside, what executive dysfunction feels like.